DFCM Postgraduate Program Awards

 Robert Sheppard Award for Health Equity and Social Justice

-UofT faculty members and medical residents/fellows involved in the development and/or implementation of activities, programs or research related to social justice and health equity in faculty development or postgraduate medical education.
+UofT medical Residents/Fellows involved in the development and/or implementation of activities, programs or research related to social justice and health equity in faculty development or postgraduate medical education.

-- The Nomination Process for each Teaching Site and Enhanced Skills Program will be determined by the Site Chiefs/Site Directors or the Enhanced Skills Director.
+- The Nomination Process for each Teaching Site and Enhanced Skills Program will be determined by the Site Chiefs/Site Directors or the Enhanced Skills Director respectively.

-- Nominations must be submitted in an online survey circulated to the Site Directors and Enhanced Skills Director by December 15th
+- Nominations must be submitted by November 26th in an online survey that will be circulated to the Site Directors and Enhanced Skills Director prior to the deadline.

 - Submissions will require the full name, base site and email addresses for both the nominator and nominee.